rob-Hitchens/OrderStatisticsTree/README.md

 - report percentile, median, rank, etc.
 - find the value with a given percentile rank.

-Provides a method of ensuring such statistics can be gathered and the structure maintained at a fixed maximum cost any any scale: `O(1)`
+Provides a method of ensuring such statistics can be gathered and the structure maintained at a fixed maximum cost at any scale: `O(1)`

 ### Red Black Tree Organization